-Emergency Lighting Install And Maintenance
+Emergency Lighting Testing, Install and Maintenance in Bedford

 In the UK, emergency lighting regulations are outlined in the British Standard BS 5266-1:2016 "Emergency lighting.
 Code of practice for the emergency lighting of premises".